3G Shutdown Information

 What do I need to do?

 If your mobile device is more than a few years old, you may need to upgrade your device.
 Some devices may only require a software update to enable VoLTE.
-You should be able to check whether your device is 4G LTE (with VoLTE) enabled by checking your phone's settings or user manual, or by searching your phone's model number online or using the tool below.
+You should be able to check if your device is 4G LTE (with VoLTE) enabled by checking your phone's settings, user manual, or by searching for your phone model online by using the tool below.
 If you need assistance in determining whether your device will be impacted, please contact us.